Dominic Demeritte

-Dominic Demeritte (born 22 February 1978) is a retired track and field sprinter who specialized in the 200 metres.
+Dominic Demeritte (born 22 February 1978) is a Bahamian retired track and field sprinter who specialized in the 200 metres.

 Demeritte was coached for part of his professional career by Henry Rolle.

 Career

 He became indoor world champion in 2004, his result 20.66 a new Bahamian record at the time.

 He attended University of North Carolina at Chapel Hill where he was a two time NCAA All American.

 As of 2022 he is a Track and Field coach at Life University.